-This article will show you how to use the sky replacement feature in Adobe Photoshop 2021.
+This article will show you how to use sky replacement in Photoshop.
 In a few clicks, you can turn a mundane sky into one that enhances your composition.

 I tried to capture this composition over many days, but the sunrise was cloudless each day.
 The light on the peaks is nice, but the sky is simply blank.
 I can use a sunset captured on another day to enhance the composition.